 The current Ancienne Belgique is located on a historic site in the heart of Brussels.
-In the 15th century the house of the retailers the Meerslieden, could be found on this spot.
-At the time the house served as a reinforced bank vault, nursing home for the sick, meeting place and banqueting hall.
-Three centuries later the complex had developed into an actual centre with a social-cultural role.
-The only tangible memory of this era is a commemorative plaque with the inscription "Meersliedenambacht 1781".
+In the 15th century, here was the home of the retailers (the ‘Meerslieden’).
+This place served as a fortified bank vault, nursing home for the sick, meeting place and banqueting hall.
+Three centuries later, the complex has developed into a true hub with a socio-cultural purpose.
+The only tangible reminder of that time is a commemorative plaque bearing the inscription "Meersliedenambacht 1781".

-In 1931 the whole estate came into the hands of Georges Mathonet, a 22 year old native of Liège.
-The age of the Ancienne Belgique had dawned.
-Georges was a real business man, just like his father Arthur had been.
-In no time at all he owned similar establishments in Ghent, Antwerp and Brussels.
-The Brussels variant, our very own AB, would outlive them all and become one of the leading music halls of the moment.
-Its success soon meant the premises were… destined for demolition!
-The time had come for a larger hall with double the capacity, seating up to 13,00 people.
+In 1931, the entire building was entrusted to the 22-year-old Georges Mathonet from Liège.
+The Ancienne Belgique era commences.
+Georges is a real businessman, just like his father Arthur.
+In no time, he owns similar establishments in Ghent and Antwerp too.
+The Brussels variant, our AB, will survive them all and become one of the most prominent music halls of its time.
+Its success soon meant that the premises were destined to… demolition!
+Well, actually, the time had come for a larger hall with doubled capacity, seating up to about 1,300 people.

-Mathonet wasn’t discouraged by the outbreak of the Second World War: he earned his stripes in the resistance.
-The liberation led to a real boom in the world of entertainment and the AB was pretty much at the centre of it all.
-The success formula of the day: magicians, acrobats, impersonators and comedians went on to arm up the audience.
-Then the English and American stars la vedette anglaise and vedette américaine sang three and six songs respectively.
+Mathonet wasn’t discouraged by the outbreak of the second World War: he also earned his stripes as a member of the resistance.
+The liberation led to a boom in the entertainment world and his AB was pretty much at the centre of it all.
+The success formula of the day: magicians, acrobats, impersonators and comedians provided the warm-up.
+Then the English and American stars sang three and six songs respectively.
 After the interval came the 40-minute main act.

-Charles Trenet, Gilbert Bécaud, Aznavour, Georges Brassens, Edith Piaf, Adamo, Annie Cordy and Bobbejaan Schoepen all performed here.
-Brel was a real regular.
+Charles Trenet, Gilbert Bécaud, Charles Aznavour, Georges Brassens, Édith Piaf, Adamo, but also Annie Cordy and Bobbejaan Schoepen all performed here.
+Jacques Brel was a real regular.
 A dozen shows a week was common, half of which were matinees.
 The entire operation was affordable and technically straightforward.
-There was a relaxed family atmosphere.
-The audience ate, drank and chatted away as they enjoyed performances and music in the red velvet-clad hall.
+The atmosphere is casual and comfortable.
+In the red velvet-clad hall, The audience ate, drank and chatted away as they enjoyed performances and music in the red velvet-clad hall.

-In 1954 Bruno Coquatrix – who previously worked in the AB – took over the running of the most famous music hall of Europe: the Olympia in Paris.
-He and Georges Mathonet became partners.
-Ten magisterial years followed.
-The management cashed in on the French pop music of the 1960s, with artists such as Johnny Hallyday and Claude Francois and a different and younger audience.
+In 1954, Bruno Coquatrix – who had previously worked in AB – took over the running of the most famous music hall in Europe: the Olympia in Paris.
+He and Georges Mathonet become partners.
+Ten fantastic years follow.
+When yé-yé (think: "yeah! yeah!") music erupted in the ‘60s, management jumped on the bandwagon by booking artists like Johnny Hallyday and Claude François.
+This attracted a different and younger audience.

-Following the fire at the Innovation (1967) Mathonet was under the obligation to safeguard his premises according to the new regulations.
-This was a costly investment which was never actually completed.
-An attempt to turn the Ancienne Belgique into a Parisian Lido failed and a request for subsidies was left unanswered.
-In 1971 Mathonet was declared bankrupt and packed it all in.
+Following the fire in the Innovation (1967), Mathonet was obliged to safeguard his premises according to new regulations.
+This was a costly investment that was never to be fully recovered.
+An attempt to turn the Ancienne Belgique into a version of the Parisian Lido was a failure and repeated requests for subsidies were fruitless.
+In 1971, Mathonet closed up and called it quits.

 A new direction

-The premises went to rack and ruin for a while, until jazz and blues enthusiast Paul Ambach came on the scene, that is.
-He saw it as the ideal venue for organising concerts: smaller than the recently opened Forest National but large enough for a series of big name atmospheric shows.
-Ambach managed to convince the curator and up until 1979 major artists ranging from Leonard Cohen, Herbie Hancock and Frank Zappa to Golden Earring, Lou Reed, Kraftwerk, The Clash and The Stranglers all graced the stage.
+The building languished for some time, until jazz- and blues enthusiast Paul Ambach appeared on the scene.
+He saw it as the ideal venue for organising concerts: smaller than the recently opened Forest National, but large enough for a series of big-name, atmospheric concerts.
+Ambach managed to convince the curator and, up until 1979, he had a diverse range of major artists grace the stage there: from Leonard Cohen, Herbie Hancock and Frank Zappa to Golden Earring, Lou Reed, Kraftwerk, The Clash and The Stranglers.

-In 1977 the Ministry of Finance purchased the building.
-Along with the Botanique it was offered to both the French and the Dutch-speaking cultural communities.
-Two State Secretaries for Brussels affairs had to fight it out amongst themselves: Vic Anciaux (VU) and François Persoons (FDF).
-The Flemish went for the AB due to its central location and popular backdrop.
-The mission of the new Ancienne Belgique: to provide as many Flemish music fans as possible with a friendly meeting place in the centre of the capital.
-It was to be a creative place too, an entertainment centre for young and old.
+In 1977, The Ministry of Finance purchased the premises.
+Together with the Botanique, it was offered to both the French- and the Flemish-speaking cultural communities.
+Two Secretaries of State for Brussels Affairs had to fight it out amongst themselves: Messrs.
+Vic Anciaux (VU) and François Persoons (FDF).
+The Flemish opt for AB due to the central location and the popular background.
+The mission of the new Ancienne Belgique: to provide as many Flemish people as possible with a friendly meeting place in the centre of the capital.
+It was to be a creative space too, a place were young and old could go out.

-The original name was kept, but the abbreviation AB was soon widely used.
-Manager Ivo Goris and his very young volunteers and temporary staff, turned it into an open house, where all manner of initiatives were welcome.
-Training activities during the day and artistic activities and partying at night.
+The original name was retained, but the abbreviation AB was very soon widely used.
+Director Ivo Goris and his very young team of volunteers and temporary employees turned it into an open house where all manner of initiatives could take place.
+Training activities during the day, artistic activities and partying at night.

 Building and renovation works

-The central location turned out to be both a blessing and a curse.
-After repeated complaints about the noise, the city administration withdrew the operating licence in 1980.
-Serious renovation works were in order.
-In 1982 the works began, in phases, beginning with the Main Hall.
+The central location is not only a blessing, however.
+After repeated complaints about the noise, the city council withdrew the operating license in 1980.
+A major renovation is required.
+In 1982, the work commences in phases, starting with the Main Hall.

-The reopening of 23 December 1983 was an unforgettable moment in the history of the AB.
-But it soon became clear that the noise issue had still not been resolved.
-The AB team valiantly soldiered on with a reduced operating licence.
-All night parties made way for a strictly observed closing time and new, less noisy genres were given a chance.
-Dutch-language music and traditional music from Africa, India and South America were included in the programme, as was the cream of the dance and theatre world.
+The reopening of 23 December 1983 was a memorable moment in the history of AB.
+But it soon became apparent that the noise issue had not yet been resolved.
+The AB team valiantly soldiered on with a restricted operating license.
+All-night parties make way for a strictly adhered to closing time and new, less noisy, genres were given a chance.
+Dutch-language music and traditional music from Africa, India and South America were included in the programme, as was the crème de la crème of the dance and theatre world.

-In spite of the strong team behind it, with Jari Demeulemeester as Artistic Director (General Manager since 1988), fear was hanging over the AB: police interventions, fines and threats from the biggest law firms were a constant reminder of the danger of closure.
+Despite the strength of the team, with Jari Demeulemeester as Artistic Director (General Director as of 1988), there was fear in the air: police interventions, fines, and threats from the toughest law firms were a constant reminder of the risk of closure.

-In 1986 Minister Patrick Dewael decided to carry out a thorough noise investigation.
-The report was catastrophic yet hopeful and led to a new building programme.
-During the major construction works the AB and the Kaaitheater, which was also being renovated at that time, were temporarily housed in the Luna Theatre on Place Sainctelette.
-The Kaaitheater would end up remaining there while the AB returned to the centre of Brussels once the works were completed.
+In 1986, Minister Patrick Dewael decided to have a thorough noise audit done.
+The report was disastrous, but it also offered hope and led to a new building programme.
+For the duration of the major construction works, AB was temporarily housed in the Luna Theatre on the Sainctelette Square (together with the Kaaitheater that was also undergoing renovation).
+The Kaaitheater eventually remained there, while AB returned to the centre of Brussels once the works were completed.

-In all these years the venue’s profile has barely changed: the AB brings music of today, by people of today, to the world in which we live.
-With concerts in the Main Hall and the Club, and with AB TV, AB Sessions, house chamber concerts, listening sessions and readings in Huis 23.
-And every summer the Feërieën and Boterhammen in het Park (in 2014 it will have been going for 25 years!) enchant the Royal Park with their magical outdoor concerts.
+In all those years, the venue’s profile has barely changed: AB presents today’s music, by today’s people, about the world we live in.
+With concerts in the Main Hall and the Club, but also with AB TV, AB Sessions, living room concerts, listening sessions and lectures in AB Salon.
+Every summer, the Feeërieën and Boterhammen in het Park (already 30-years-young, in 2019!) enchant the Warande Park with their magical outdoor concerts.

-In short, AB is still doing what it has been doing for years: introducing interesting new and established artists to as broad a range of music enthusiasts as possible.
-With passion for music and love for the audience.
-And there’s no reason to suppose things will change in the future!
+Basically, AB still does what it has been doing for years: introducing interesting new and established artists to as broad an audience of music enthusiasts as possible.
+With a passion for music and a love of the audience and of Brussels.